Semi-supervised Triply Robust Inductive Transfer Learning: Simulation Studies

-We set $\f(\z)$ to $\z$ when fitting the density ratio model (\ref{model-DR}), leading to correct specification of (\ref{model-DR}) with W$\subcor$ and misspecification with W$\submis$.
-We have four different sets of configurations by combining M$\subcor$, M$\submis$, W$\subcor$ and W$\submis$ under two correlation structures for $\Z$ and two values for $n\submS$.
-Under the scenario with M$\submis$ and $\bSig = [0.1^{|j-k|}]$, the exact sparsity assumption on $\bthetabar$, required by SAS and STRIFLE that employ an imputation model, does not hold.
-We consider this scenario to examine the robustness of different estimators to the departure of the required assumptions.
+We set $\f(\z)$ to $\z$ when fitting the parametric density ratio model (\ref{model-DR}), leading to correct specification of (\ref{model-DR}) with (W$\subcor$) and misspecification with (W$\submis$).
+We have four different configurations by combining (M$\subcor$), (M$\submis$), (W$\subcor$) and (W$\submis$) under two correlation structures for $\Z$, two values for $n\submS$ and two values for $p$.

-To further examine the potential negative transfer consequence from different estimators and demonstrate the triple robustness of our STRIFLE estimator, we additionally consider simulation settings when both $m(\z)$ and $w(\z)$ are severely misspecified.
-The theoretical analysis suggests that negative transfer can be more pronounced for the CS estimator and the intermediate Meta estimator when $\|\bdel_0\|_1 \gg s_\btheta\sqrt{n\submT\log~d}$.
-To this end, we let $\bSig = \I_p$ and generate $Y_i$ from
+To examine the potential negative transfer consequence from different estimators and demonstrate the triple robustness of our STRIFLE estimator, we additionally consider simulation settings when both $m(\z)$ and $w(\z)$ are severely misspecified.
+The theoretical analysis suggests that negative transfer can be more pronounced for the intermediate Meta estimator when $s_\btheta\sqrt{n\submT\log~d} = o(\|\bdel_0\|_1)$.
+To this end, we generate $Y_i$ and $R_i$ from { } respectively with $\nu=0$.
+The rest of the settings remain the same as above.